OptimalHealthSecrets.Com

 This count almost looks on paper like the East Coast Swing steps when they are all strung together, but they are done entirely differently.
 It is generally considered to be a hard dance to learn.
 But, when you learn it you find that a whole new type of dance opens up to you when the music becomes that slower offsetting type of beat.
 It is a sexy focussed dance where 'Dance Attitude' comes into play.

 You can West Coast Swing to a lot of jazz type, blues type music.
 West Cost afficionados will West Coast it to almost any type of music.
-You will see Jackie and I doing this dance quite a lot too.

 You will need to be shown how to do this dance.
 It is too difficult to explain on paper how the first 1, 2 lead is performed and how the anchor step 5&6 is done, and how the lady stays in a slot that she goes up and down on, on the dance floor.